spawnmarvel/quickguides/amqp/RequestRenewExample/README.md

 ### Process Overview

 1. **Generate on Host A (Secure Machine)**
-   - Create private key and CSR
+   - Create private key and CSR or .pfx file (this requires a password that follows with it)
    - Send CSR to Certificate Authority (CA)
    - Or generate cert and key local